Why we built Barnluren: a founder's letter

 What's next

 We're just getting started.
 Barnluren is live, and in an early beta testing with a few families where it is already creating small moments of genuine connection.
-Sign up in beta to bring the joy of a real phone back for your family.
+We have just opened signups for our Pioneer beta program which will validate the product by giving devices to groups ot 10 connected children.

 This is not just nostalgia.
 It's development.